 accuracy and consistency,

 The metal cut-off

 saw allows us to make

-different frame sizes
+different acoustic panel frame sizes.

 3/16” rivets provide the

-strength in the frames
+strength in the panel frames.

 Scaffolding is required

 sound differentials, before and after the acoustic panel installation.

 Our 6 foot by 12 foot trailer helps us get the acoustic panels to you.